sobrase/offkub/README.md

 Utility scripts for preparing an offline Kubernetes deployment.

 Use `scripts/fetch_offline_assets.sh` on a machine with internet access to retrieve required packages, their dependencies, images and manifests.
+The script installs the Helm CLI automatically if it is missing.
 Copy the resulting `offline_pkg_dir` and `offline_image_dir` directories to your air-gapped environment.
 On the master node, start the lightweight HTTP service with `scripts/serve_assets.py` to expose these directories to the other